Psyllobora vigintimaculata: Duration

 When eggs were deposited in 20°C it took about 32 days for adults to emerge.
 At 25°C it took about 20 days.

 Potential as biological control

 It has been proposed that P. vigintimaculata could be used in place of fungicides as a biological control.
 This is because of its ability to utilize olfactory cues to seek out and feed on plants infected with powdery mildew, which is an agriculturally significant plant parasite.
+For example, P. Vigintimaculata was also involved in an experiment with a group of organisms that are predators of the pests that consume and damage the Jatropha Curcas crop grown in Brazil.
+Although it was shown that they don't include the pests as often in their diet than other organisms, they did prove the importance of predator response in prey density that ultimately decides the survivorship of the J. Curcas crop.
 This could help solve problems associated with current control methods like resistance, effect on non-target plants, and worker's safety.
 However, arthropod consumption of mildew and its potential for disease control is understudied.
 Some important considerations involve insect and mildew density, ability to locate food as well as seasonality of feeding.

 Parasitism

 Hesperomyces virescens

 The fungal parasite Hesperomyces virescens Thaxter has been reported to infect P. vigintimaculata.
 More recent work has suggested that this parasite consists of multiple species, one per host, though the species living on P. vigintimaculata has not yet been formally described.
 The level of harm that the parasite causes to its host is unclear.